BarryxxZ/STFF-SM/README.md

 |-- other python codes, LICENSE, and README files
 ```

-Three steganograohy methods involved in our paper are as follows:
+Three steganography methods involved in our paper are as follows:

 - Y. Huang, C. Liu, S. Tang, and S. Bai, “Steganography integration into a low-bit rate speech codec,” IEEE Trans.
 Inf.
 Forensics Secur., vol. 7, no. 6, pp. 1865–1875, Dec.
 2012.
 - S. Yan, G. Tang, and Y. Sun, “Steganography for low bit-rate speech based on pitch period prediction,” Appl.
 Res.
 Comput., vol. 32, no. 6, pp. 1774–1777, 2015.